CrackedPoly/Rapimt/README.md

 ## Introduction

-Rapimt is a data plane verification framework written in Rust.
+Rapimt is a data plane verification framework[^1] written in Rust.

 ## Features